StoneStepsInc/StoneStepsWebalizer/README.md

 `devops/Docker.*` files in the source repository to figure out binary packages.

-Extract contents of a pre-built Linux package to any directory, such as `/usr/local/bin/webalizer/`, and run it from there.
+Extract contents of a pre-built Linux package to any directory and run it from there.

+If you intend to use just one configuration file, `/etc` is the best place for it.
+Otherwise, you can use the `-c` option to specify any configuration file.

 ### Building from Source